grange85/ahfow-www/_drafts/my-record-collection-quiz-1.md

  - What single has A and B sides on the sleeve, but A and AA sides on the labels?
  - What's the Wings Christmas #1 that nobody remembers?
  - What one track cost me $21.64?
- - Name three tracks that I played during my only DJ stint?
+ - Name three of the tracks that I played during my only DJ stint?
  - How many times have I mentioned Motorhead so far during the series?
  - Which Luna song makes me think of Hazel?
  - On which entry did I post my astrological chart?
  - What was Dean Wareham's first solo album?
  - Who did Dean send a Galaxie 500 postcard to in November 1990?
+ - Who were the three support bands when Dean & Britta played The Legion in 2007?
- -
+ - Who is Ray Agony?
+ - Who took the picture of Hazel on the front of Dear Paulina?
+ - Who designed the object pictured on the front of Luna's Lunapark LP?
+ - I saw three gigs on Dean's UK tour promoting his self-titled LP - where were they?
+ - An e-card announced the release date of Damon & Naomi with Ghost - what was the date?